 For you to grow, you have to experience a little discomfort.

 If you want to become a better person, the old habit has to die, and that’s never comfortable for anyone.
-Once I started my blog and creating more content, my knowledge of blog writing grew.
-I began to pick up more skills along the way because I allowed myself the chance to learn something new.
+Once you’re willing to grow and come out of your comfort zone, you pick up more skills along the way because you’ve allowed yourself to learn & evolve.

-The more you push your limits and reach past your self-placed boundaries, the more you realize how much you’re capable.
-A lot of times it is our fear of not being able to achieve that next step or hit that new level of success.
+The more you push your limits and reach past your self-placed boundaries, the more you realize how much you’re capable of.
+Often, our fear of not achieving that next step or hit that new level of success is our fear.

-4. Nobody in The History of Greatness Became Great by Being Comfortable
+5. Nobody In The History Of Greatness Became Great By Being Comfortable

 They didn’t coast on by being comfortable.
 They had to push themselves past their limits and fight through their own insecurities.